Common Career Mistakes and How to Avoid Them

 | Overcommitting Workload | Practice Time Management Techniques Define Clear Priorities * Learn to delegate unpopular tasks |

-What are some of the common mistakes that people make when they choose for a job?
+What are some common mistakes people make when choosing a career?

-What can I do to avoid taking the wrong career track?
+What can I do to avoid taking the wrong career route?

-How can I stand out in my field of choice?
+How can I make myself stand out in my field of choice?

-What can I do if I feel stuck in my current job?
+What should I do if i feel stuck at work?

 Conclusion